nitt-naman/simon-game/readme.md

-## name of the varibales (global)
+## name of the variables (global)

 _level_ = signifies the current level of the game.

 _userClickedPattern_ = is an array which stores the pattern in which user is selecting the coloured buttons.

-_buttonColours_ = array containing the all possible colour options user have.
+_buttonColours_ = array containing all possible color options user have.

 _numberOfClick_ = stores the number of clicks by the user.

 ## name of the function ()

-_nextSequence_ = generates the next auto colour pattern in the game.
+_nextSequence_ = generates the next auto color pattern in the game.

 _handler_ = is called when user presses one of the buttons.